 Airfield Viewing Guide - RAF Scampton

 Famous as the home of 617 Squadron - The Dambusters - during WWII, Scampton became a v-bomber base and was massively expanded as a result, causing the A15 to be diverted in a big curve around the north-eastern end of the runway.
-It is now home to the Royal Air Force Aerobatic Team, The Red Arrows, and Hawker Hunter Aviation have a small enclave on the station too.
+It was later home to the Royal Air Force Aerobatic Team, The Red Arrows, and Hawker Hunter Aviation had a small enclave on the station too.

 |243.4500||Red Arrows air to air|

 Hawks!
 Red ones.
 And perhaps a Hunter or two if you're really lucky.

 Aircraft from other nearby RAF stations made occasional approaches but generally this was a quiet station where most of the flying was the Reds practicing their routine in the work-up prior to the airshow season and then keeping their hand in during the season.

 Flying here was almost always office hours on weekdays, but during the airshow season you could see occasional launches or recoveries from the Reds as they departed to or came back from airshows elsewhere.

 Red Arrows Hawks taxiing (taken from point C); author